stevencombs/retrocombs.github.io/about.md

 Combs’ doctoral research interest was in the area of faculty development and online course curriculum and development.
 He has co-authored over [19 AutoCAD and 3D Studio textbooks and workbooks](http://www.amazon.com/author/stevencombs).
 He currently maintains a  blog at [stevencombs.com](http://www.stevencombs.com) to keep his writing skills sharp, although he is the first to admit, he is his own worst editor.

-He currently resides in Columbus with his wife Nikki who is an adjunct professor who specializes in psychology and industrial and organizational psychology.
-She is a member of the adjunct faculty for Ivy Tech Community College and Indiana University Purdue University Columbus.
+He currently resides in Columbus with his wife Nikki who is an adjunct instructor who specializes in psychology and industrial and organizational psychology.
+She is a member of the adjunct faculty for Ivy Tech Community College and Indiana University Purdue University Columbus (IUPUC).
 Combined they have a daughter, Katherine, and two sons, Johnathan and Thomas.
+Their family pet is a 5 pound Chorkie named, Loki.

 [0511-001]: http://www.goarmy.com/rotc.html
 [0511-002]: http://www.transcom.mil/about/org/tcj6/